WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --age HOURS

-    Age in hours for committing, default value can be set by :setting:`COMMIT_PENDING_HOURS`.
+    Age in hours for committing.
+If not specified value configured in :ref:`component` is used.

 This is most useful if executed periodically from cron or similar tool:

 .. code-block:: sh

-    ./manage.py commit_pending --all --age=48
+    ./manage.py commit_pending --all

 .. seealso::